X-Abhishek-X/IDS-Machine-Learning-Project/IDS_Project_Report.md

 ✅ **Performance comparison** conducted across all models
 ✅ **Real-time prototype** created with client-server architecture

-The results demonstrate that machine learning-based intrusion detection systems can effectively identify network attacks with high accuracy.
-The Random Forest model emerges as the most practical choice for production deployment, offering an optimal balance of performance, speed, and interpretability.
+The results demonstrate that machine learning-based intrusion detection systems can effectively identify network attacks with high accuracy. **The SVM model achieved the best performance (78.19% accuracy, 84.34% precision)**, making it the recommended choice for production deployment.
+All three models showed strong performance (>77% accuracy), validating the effectiveness of ML approaches for intrusion detection.

 **Key Takeaway**: Machine learning provides a powerful, adaptable approach to intrusion detection that can evolve with emerging threats, making it superior to traditional signature-based methods.
+The implemented system achieved:

+- **78.19% accuracy** (SVM - best model)
+- **84.34% precision** (low false alarm rate)
+- **Real-time detection capability** demonstrated
+- **Production-ready prototype** with client-server architecture

-The implemented system serves as a solid foundation for a production-ready IDS with clear pathways for enhancement and scaling.
+The system serves as a solid foundation for a production-ready IDS with clear pathways for enhancement and scaling.

-**Future Work**: The next steps include deploying the system in a test network environment, collecting real-world performance data, implementing the suggested improvements, and conducting comprehensive security testing to validate effectiveness against diverse attack scenarios.
+**Future Work**: The next steps include:

+1. Deploying SVM model in test network environment
+2. Collecting real-world performance data
+3. Implementing ensemble approach (combining all three models)
+4. Extending to multi-class classification (specific attack types)
+5. Conducting comprehensive security testing against diverse attack scenarios
+6. Optimizing for lower false positive rate (<10%)

 ---